Council And Local Authority Compensation Claims

 There are two heads of compensation you could receive if you successfully claim against the council.
 The first is general damages, which covers your mental and physical injuries, as well as the way they affect you going forwards.

 When solicitors calculate this head of claim, they may refer to the Judicial College Guidelines (JCG).
-The JCG is a document that contains guideline compensation brackets for a number of different injuries.
+The JCG is documentation that provides guideline compensation brackets for a number of different injuries.
 You can see some examples of these brackets illustrated below, but please note that these are not guaranteed amounts.
-Also note that the first entry is an estimated figure that is not based on the JCG.
+Also note that the first row uses an estimated figure that is not based on the JCG.

 Injury Type | Severity | Compensation Bracket | Injury Features |